 32. Is there any default storage class with which S3 comes?

 Answer: Yes, there is always a standard class in every storage service.
-Standard Class is the default storage class provided by S3.
+The standard class is the default storage class provided by S3.

 33. How will you define KMS?